altanner/graphical-data-apps/site-build/content/posts/03layout.md

 Here we are using `with` notation.
 This programming syntax is commonly used to make code cleaner and easier to read.
 It also automates some processes in the background, for example opening and closing resources.
 Writing Python for Streamlit, we will see that we use `with` blocks for many layout instructions, for example `expander`, `tabs` and `columns`.
 See [the API docs](https://docs.streamlit.io/library/api-reference/layout) for more details.

 ### [Columns](https://docs.streamlit.io/library/api-reference/layout/st.columns)
 Columns allow us to vertically partition the app.
-Creating them requires setting _how many_ there are, then using them with `with`, as in the sidebar example.
+Creating them requires setting _how many_ there are, then placing code inside `with` blocks as appropriate, as in the sidebar example.
 Here we are creating two columns:

 ```Python
 column1, column2 = st.columns(2)